mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 EOF
 ```

-Create the file `curl-format-table.txt` to return the attributes in an single-line tabulation format:
+Create the file `curl-format-table.txt` to return the attributes in a single-line tabulation format:

 ```bash
 cat <<EOF> curl-format-table.txt